 In order to go further into the cytokinin-derived signal, we looked at the expression of the type-A ARRs genes, which are a family of primary cytokinin response genes (23).
 The family contains 10 members: ARR3, 4, 5, 6, 7, 8, 9, 15, 16, 17 (24).
-We only focused on ARR5, 6, 7, 8, 9 since ARR3, 4 expression were not regulated at 8 hrs and ARR15, 16, 17 were expressed at a low level.
-The expression regulation of these 5 ARRs genes in roots does not corroborate the direct role of the cytokinins in roots.
-Indeed, if a lack of cytokinin it-self acted on LRs stimulation in the Sp.NO3 compartment, we would expect a down-regulation of these marker genes in the Sp.NO3 compared to the C.NO3 compartment.
-However, our microarrays data indicated that the global expression pattern of ARR5 to 9 corresponds to an up-regulation of these genes by the NO3- presence only (Fig. S5A).
+We focused only on ARR5, 6, 7, 8, 9 since ARR3, 4 expression were not regulated at 8 hrs and ARR15, 16, 17 were expressed at a low level.
+The expression regulation of these 5 ARRs genes in roots suggests that cytokinins do not have a direct role in roots.
+If a lack of cytokinin itself acted on LRs stimulation in the Sp.NO3 compartment, we would expect a down-regulation of these marker genes in the Sp.NO3 compared to the C.NO3 compartment.
+However, our microarray data indicated that the global expression pattern of ARR5 to 9 corresponds to an up-regulation of these genes due to the NO3- presence only (Fig. S5A).

 We tested the expression of these 5 genes in shoots by qPCR experiments.
 Interestingly, in the shoot parts, almost all these ARRs genes display an expression pattern suggesting a gradual accumulation of cytokinins from the control KCl (low), split (medium) to the control KNO3 (high) shoots (Fig. S5B).
 This would tend to show that the quantity of NO3- available for the roots is integrated into the shoots through the cytokinins (25).
-According to these results, our hypothesis is that cytokinins would act in shoots to modulate the expression of the basipetal signal involved into the stimulation of LRs growth in the Sp.NO3 compartment.
+According to these results, our hypothesis is that cytokinins would act in shoots to modulate the expression of the basipetal signal involved into the stimulation of LRs growth in the Sp.NO3 compartment. [this sounds very speculative]

 SOM Figures legend